BookingEasy/booking-easy-wp/readme.txt

 == Installation ==
 Follow this steps to install booking easy

-1. Download the plugin into the **/wp-content/plugins/** folder
+1. Download the plugin into the **/wp-content/plugins/** folder & Activate the plugin
-2. Activate Sagenda
+2. Create a free account on https://sagenda.net/Accounts/Register (setup your “bookable items” and events).
+3. Copy your token (from the backend of sagenda.net Settings / account settings) to your Wordpress installation (backend of wp / Settings / Sagenda).
-3. Use the shortcode [sagenda-wp] in a page or an article
+4. Use the shortcode [sagenda-wp] in a page or an article.

 == Screen shots ==
 1. Verify your account with authentication token.
 2. List of Event Types

+== Upgrade Notice ==

+= 1.0.0 =
+First release published in the wordpress repository.

 == Changelog ==

-= 1.0 =
+= 1.0.0 =
 * First release

 == Frequently Asked Questions ==